medplum/medplum/packages/docs/docs/fhir-datastore/updating-data.md

 ## Patch Operation

-The `patch` operation performs a `PATCH` command, which updates only the specified elements in your resource.
+The `patch` operation performs a `PATCH` request, which updates only the specified elements in your resource.
 When sending a `patch` operation, you must include the `resourceType` and the `id` of the resource, as well as the patch body, containing the operation, path, and value.

 Medplum provides the `patchResource` method on the `MedplumClient` which implements the `patch` operation.
 The function takes the `resourceType`, `id`, and an array of `PatchOperations`.
 A `PatchOperation` details the updates that will be made to your resource, and has three required fields: `op`, `path`, and `value`.
 The `op` is the actual operation that will be performed, the `path` is the path to the element on the resource that is being updated, and the `value` is the new value for the element at the given path.